marpetercontribs/classic-computer-science-problems-in-haskell/README.md

 If you installed Haskell using [GHCup](https://www.haskell.org/ghcup/), thus have cabal installed, you can compile and run the examples in a terminal by cd-ing into the corresponding chapter folder and executing `cabal run <name of the example>`, for example `cd chapter1` `cabal run fib2`.
 You can also run the examples using the interactive Haskell interpreter.
 To do so, cd into the corresponding chapter folder and start `cabal repl <example>`, e.g. `cabal repl Fib2`.
 Execute the example by calling the `main` function after the example is loaded into the interactive interpreter.
-You can also try the other functions defined in example, of course.
+You can also try the other functions defined in the example, of course.

 If the example has no build dependency other than `base` (see line `build-depends:` of the corresponding example in the chapter\<n>.cabal file), you can also simply start `ghci` and load the example using `:load <Example>`, e.g. `:load Fib2` (note that the file names start with an uppercase character), or start `ghci` in the root folder and load the example using `:load chapter<n>/<Example>`.
 In any case, you can execute the example by calling the `main` function after the example is loaded into the interactive interpreter.

-Code meant for reuse such as `generic_search` of chapter 2 and `csp` of chapter 3 is treated as a library.
+Code meant for reuse such as `GenericSearch` of chapter 2 and `csp` of chapter 3 is treated as a library.

 Done:

 - Chapter 1:
-  - Fibonacci series, examples Fib1, Fib2, Fib3, Fib4, Fib5, Fib6
+  - Fibonacci series, examples fib1, fib2, fib3, fib4, fib5, fib6
-  - Trivial (gene) compression
+  - Trivial (gene) compression - trivialCompression
-  - Unbreakable encryption
+  - unbreakableEncryption
-  - Calculating Pi
+  - calculatePi
-  - The towers of Hanoi
+  - The towers of Hanoi - hanoi
 - Chapter 2:
-  - DNA search
+  - DNA search - dnaSearch
-  - Generic search
+  - Generic search (library - run `cabal test` to execute the simple examples from the book as unit tests)
-  - Maze
+  - maze
-  - Missionaries and cannibals
+  - Missionaries and cannibals - missionaries
 - Chapter 3
-  - CSP framework
+  - CSP framework (library)
-  - Map Coloring example
+  - mapColoring example
-  - 8 Queens example
+  - 8 Queens example - queens
-  - Word puzzle
+  - Word puzzle - wordSearch
-  - SEND + MORE = MONEY example
+  - SEND + MORE = MONEY example - sendMoreMoney

 In progress:

 - Chapter 4
-  - Graph framework
+  - Graph framework (library)

-To do:
+  - Find the shortest path - run `cabal test` to execute the example as unit test of the graph framework.

 - Chapter 4
-  - Find the shortest path
-  - Minimize cost
+  - Minimize cost - run `cabal test` to execute the example as unit test of the graph framework.
-  - Find shortest path with weighted graph
+  - Find shortest path with weighted graph - dijkstra